-And don’t forget to save the date for the next Open Texas event, a fully virtual conference occurring on September 21 – 23, 2022.
+Don’t forget to save the date for the next Open Texas event, a fully virtual conference occurring on September 21 – 23, 2022.
 The call for proposals is now open.
 Proposals must be submitted via Cvent and are due on Wednesday, June 1, 2022.
 If you have questions or suggestions about the Open Texas call for proposals, please email us at email@example.com.
 We hope to see you there!

 In 2019, DigiTex began partnering with the Institute for the Study of Knowledge Management in Education and the Texas Higher Education Coordinating Board to conduct a biennial survey on OER programs, policies, and practices at postsecondary institutions across the state.
 The second survey, conducted in 2021, informed our most recent report, Advancing an Ecosystem for Open Educational Resources.
 With 111 colleges and universities responding, analyses of the survey data — and a comparison to data from Open Educational Resources (OER) in Texas Higher Education (2019) — reveal an ever-expanding OER landscape in Texas and help inform future statewide activities to support Open Education.

 Featured as a part of Open Education Week 2022, OERigin Stories: Pathways to the Open Movement explores the history of six women of color working in the Open Education movement.
 Ursula Pike, DigiTex Associate Director, created the project as part of SPARC’s Open Education Leadership Program.